 Early Life and Education

 Harold Zieg Steinbrenner, known as Hal, was born on December 3, 1969, in Culver, Indiana.
-He is the son of George Steinbrenner, the former principal owner of the New York Yankees, and Elizabeth Joan Steinbrenner.
-Hal attended Culver Military Academy and graduated from Williams College in 1991 with a Bachelor of Arts degree in psychology.
-He furthered his education by earning a Master of Business Administration from the University of Florida in 1994.
+He is the younger son of George Steinbrenner, the long-time owner of the New York Yankees.
+Hal attended Culver Military Academy before pursuing higher education.
+He graduated from Williams College in 1991 with a Bachelor of Arts degree and earned a Master of Business Administration from the University of Florida in 1994.
+This educational background laid the foundation for his future leadership roles within the family business.

 Rise to Success